tm3023/Bitcoin-UKF/README.md

 ## Model Overview

 A Kalman filter is a recursive estimator for latent quantities that are not directly observed but whose relationship to observable data is specified.
 At each time step it balances its prior prediction against the new observation, updating its estimate in proportion to how informative the observation is relative to the prediction uncertainty.
-The Unscented variant propagates a deterministic set of sigma points through the nonlinear observation function rather than linearising, which avoids the approximation error of the Extended Kalman Filter and requires no Jacobian computation.
+The Unscented variant ([Julier & Uhlmann, 1997](#references); [Wan & van der Merwe, 2000](#references)) propagates a deterministic set of sigma points through the nonlinear observation function rather than linearising, which avoids the approximation error of the Extended Kalman Filter and requires no Jacobian computation.

 The latent states estimated at each time step are: